 Medicaid is a medical assistance program funded by the federal and state governments to pay for long-term care for persons who meet certain requirements, such as being over 65, disabled, or blind.
 Other types of Medicaid services have different eligibility guidelines than the rules for long-term care.

-Patients who live in skilled nursing facilities, intermediate care facilities, or hospitals for 30 days or more AND are determined by Medicaid to need this care may qualify for Medicaid benefits, if they meet the income and resource qualifications of Nevada's Medicaid program.
+Patients who live in skilled nursing facilities, intermediate care facilities, or hospitals for 30 days or more and are determined by Medicaid to need this care may qualify for Medicaid benefits, if they meet the income and resource qualifications of Nevada's Medicaid program.

 There are also some limited services for people who still live at home but would otherwise require a nursing home.
 These are called home-based waiver programs.
 Similar income and asset rules apply for these programs.
-For more information, see Nolo's article on when Nevada Medicaid pays for assisted living and home care services.

 Nevada's Medicaid program uses a Pre-Admission Screening Resident Review (PASRR) test to determine whether a person needs a nursing home and a Level of Care (LOC) Assessment Form to determine the level of care a person needs.
 The nursing home staff usually does this screening, which includes a review of the person’s medical diagnoses and abilities.
 The LOC form asks about the level of assistance you need with various activities of daily living (ADLs), such as moving about, dressing, eating, hygiene, and using the bathroom, and whether you have any special needs such as durable medical equipment.